The Ultimate Holiday Breakup Survival Guide

 Handling post-breakup inquiries gracefully is an art.

 Anticipate the inevitable questions because you know it's going to happen.
-Someone — a co-worker, an aunt, or maybe even grandma — is going to inevitably ask questions – whether it's the classic, "Where's so-and-so?" or the dreaded, "Why are you still single?"
+Someone—a co-worker, an aunt, or maybe even grandma—is going to ask questions inevitably – whether it's the classic, "Where's so-and-so?" or the dreaded, "Why are you still single?"

 You'll have to find a tactful way to manage these uncomfortable conversations.
 Even if they feel utterly insensitive, it's unlikely anyone is intentionally trying to be hurtful.